RishitLaddha/404AnomalyNotFound/README.md

 - `Dirb`
 - `enum4linux`
 - `gobuster`
-- `Hydra`
-- `John the Ripper`
-- `Metasploit-Framework`
 - `Nikto`
 - `Nmap`
 - `sqlmap`
 - `WPScan`
-- As well as being able to execute raw commands.
+- As well as being able to execute few raw commands.

 As a result, this is able to perform **AI-assisted penetration testing** and solving **CTF challenges** in real time.